 The casseroles for the boules are 18cms wide and around 15cms high (without lid) and hold 2.9 litres.
 I have used the same recipe quantities in a 26cms diameter casserole as in the image on the right looking down into the casserole at the half way stage when the lid comes off.
 The results taste just as good, just a different, lower shape.
 Mine are from Procook, like the red casserole pictured beside its loaf.
 TKMaxx also have reasonably priced cast iron casseroles as does/did Aldi.

-The casseroles for the breakfast broch are about 11cms high by 11cms diameter and hold just under one litre.
 That should be enough information when combined with the ingredient quantities in the recipes to allow you to experiment with whatever casseroles you've got.
-The strong white flour and dark rye flour are from Shipton Mill.
-The wholemeal flour is either from Shipton Mill or from Mungos Wells in east Lothian.
-All these flours are available from Pillars of Hercules organic farm/shop/café if you are that side of the bridge or from Real Foods.
+The dark rye flour is from Shipton Mill.
+The strong white flour and wholemeal flour are from Mungos Wells in east Lothian.
+All these flours are available from Pillars of Hercules organic farm/shop/café in Falkland if you are that side of the bridge or from Real Foods in Edinburgh.